Gaylussacia frondosa: Distribution and habitat

 This plant is native to the East coast of the United States from New Hampshire and as far west and south as Mississippi.
 It grows in wooded areas and next to bogs and swamps.
 It is found in the wetland regions of Atlantic and Gulf Coastal Plain, Eastern Mountains and Piedmont, and Northcentral & Northeast.
 The wetland indicator status of this shrub is facultative in all three wetland regions it is present in.

 It is very common in the pine barrens of New Jersey and the eastern piedmont and coastal plain of North and South Carolina.
 It most often grows in areas with acidic soils low in nutrients and a shallow organic layer.
 Blue huckleberry colonies are often found in habitats such as the maritime forest, cedar swamp, hardwood swamp, pine lowland communities.
 They are also commonly found in disturbed areas such as roadsides and annually burned pinelands.

 Gaylussacia frondosa is often found near other similar ericaceous shrubs such as the highbush blueberry (Vaccinium corymbosum), hillside blueberry (V. pallidum), Lyonia spp., sheep-laurel (Kalmia angustifolia), wintergreen (Gaultheria procumbens), dwarf huckleberry (Gaylussacia dumosa), and black huckleberry (G. baccata).[4].

 Ecology

 Dangleberry is known to provide both food and shelter to wildlife.
 The low shrub can provide cover for small mammals and birds.
-Many birds, including sharp-tailed grouse, greater prairie chicken, wild turkey, and mourning dove as well as mammals like black bears and racoon eat the berries.
+Many birds, including sharp-tailed grouse, greater prairie-chicken, wild turkey, and mourning dove as well as mammals like American black bears and raccoon eat the berries.
 These animals and many more eat the berries and disperse the seeds.
 The stems can also be eaten by white-tailed deer and cottontail rabbit.

 This plant is also known to be valuable for pollinators, especially insect pollinators.
 These pollinators often feed on the nectar of the pink or white flowers when they bloom from the plant in the spring.
 Butterflies especially are attracted to Gaylussacia frondosa for its flower nectar.
 Blue huckleberry is a host plant for the larvae of Callophrys henrici, also known as Henry's Elfin butterfly, which appear from February to May.